 In the 1980s, Mayo Clinic researchers found that the average transit time from eating to elimination of stool was approximately 40 hours.
 Total transit time averaged at 33 hours in men and 47 hours in women.

-Once fat is broken down during digestion, some of it gets used right away for energy and the rest is stored.
-When your body needs extra energy, such as when you exercise or don’t eat enough, it will break down the stored fat for energy.
+Once fat is broken down during digestion, some of it gets used right away for energy, and the rest is stored.
+When your body needs extra energy, such as when you exercise or don’t eat enough, it’ll break down the stored fat for energy.

-Trans and saturated fats digest the fastest.
-But these types of fats are considered unhealthy fats and raise LDL cholesterol.
+Trans and saturated fats are considered unhealthy fats and raise LDL cholesterol.

 The process of fat digestion involves a series of steps that begin the moment food enters your mouth.
 Here’s a look at the process from beginning to end: